looker/lookerbot/README.md

 > By default, Slack Apps are internal to your team.
 Don't "distribute" your Slack App – that will make it available to all Slack users in the world.

+> [!IMPORTANT]
+> Please note: some of the Environment Variables below have changed.
+You may need to adjust them in order to keep this working.

 #### Heroku Deployment

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/looker/looker-slackbot/tree/master)